Horse racing tips today: Thursday's best UK and Ireland racing bets

-With racing across the UK and Ireland from Ludlow, Clonmel, Newcastle, Taunton and Southwell, we have plenty of brilliant races to look forward to today.
+Today we have some afternoon jumping from Thurles, Carlisle and Wincanton with plenty of decent horse races to look forward to.
+We also see some flat racing at Southwell and Newcastle for the all-weather horse racing fans out there.
 Here are our Thursday horse racing bets.

-Some tantalising jumps meetings at Clonmel and Ludlow, meanwhile we see some great flat racing at Taunton, with the all-weather track in use at Newcastle this afternoon and Southwell this evening.
+The three jumps meetings at Thurles, Wincanton and Carlisle get underway in the afternoon, as well as the flat racing at Southwell.
+The evening racing comes from Newcastle under the light with the first race off at 6.00pm.

-We have selected a NAP and NEXT BEST bet for you, one from Newcastle and one from Southwell, to add to your bet slip as well as racing bets and tips on all 35 races.
+We have selected a NAP and NEXT BEST bet for you, one from Catterick and one from Fontwell to add to your bet slip as well as racing bets and tips on the day.

 Bet £10 Get £30 Free Bets

-Horse racing bets & tips today: Ludlow, Clonmel, Newcastle, Taunton and Southwell
+Horse racing bets & tips today: Thurles, Wincanton, Southwell, Carlisle and Newcastle

 Have a read to find our most confident picks of the day, as well as race-by-race selections for every race across the five meeting’s today!

-He has really hit form since December, winning three races at prices of 12/1, 16/5 and 14/1 respectively.
-He has won round this course before over the same distance so should be able to replicate that form with no issues.
+Winning on two of his last four starts on the all-weather surface, Love Your Work looks in great form.
+He won around the same circuit just a week ago as a 18/8F and we think he will emulate that success once again this time around.

-This 8-year-old is looking for his 21st career win and is certainly the horse to beat in this Newcastle meeting.
-Trainer Richard Fahey is sitting on a strike rate of 18% for the last two weeks, which is a good showing for a trainer.
-Should go well under jockey Connor Murtagh.
+Molly Presland takes the reigns for Rebecca Menzies and will look to give Love Your Work his first back-to-back winning sequence since 2020.
+Robert Walpole looks to be his closest competitor in this opening Handicap as Southwell.

-NEXT BEST – Magic Gem @ SP with BetUK – 6.00 Southwell
+NEXT BEST – GOOD BYE SAM @ SP with BetUK – 2.25 Thurles

-Magic Gem boasts some impressive form and looks on paper like the one to beat here in this the third race at Southwell racecourse.
+Yet to win in his career to date but has returned from a two year absence with two second place finishes for the Mullins yard.
+Ran superbly well last time out in February at Nass, finishing just a few lengths behind Billaway.

-Rhys Clutterbuck takes the reigns for David Brown today, looking to win his first race.
-Coming in off the back of three second place finishes on the spin, Magic Gem is surely set to enter the winners enclosure very soon.
+Good Bye Sam seems to respond well when ridden and keeps on well in the final few furlongs.
+Gives some when asked for more and we believe his first win is on the horizon.
+We think today is the day for this gelding 6-year-old.

 Bet £10 Get £30 Free Bets